archetype-org/golem-proposal/README.md

 ## Workflow

-The goal of providing these tools is to free up developer time and creativity from reimplementing the piping between layers of an app all the time, as well as to standardize key steps in the SDLC for urbit so that primitives being built and shared loosely conform to legible conventions.
-Namely, it should be trivial to create, compose, test, and deploy/publsih an app from your local environment, wether on Urth or Mars.
+The goal of providing these tools is to free up developer time and creativity from reimplementing the piping between layers of an app all the time, as well as to standardize key steps in the SDLC for Urbit so that primitives being built and shared loosely conform to legible conventions.
+Namely, it should be trivial to create, compose, test, and deploy/publish an app from your local environment, whether on Urth or Mars.

 ![SDLC](./img/SDLC.png)

-This process can be broken down further for both urth and mars development as seen below:
+This process can be broken down further for both Urth and Mars development as seen below:

 ![URTH](./img/SDLC-URTH.png)